Esports as a Student Engagement Strategy

 • Discussions: Students can have short discussions about topics they are interested in.
 This can be a great way to learn new things and interact with other students.
 This can be easily conducted with a student engagement platform if you are interested in keeping everything organized and archived.

-1. Interactive Learning Activities
+1. Use Interactive Learning Activities

 1. Leverage Technology in the Classroom